sarawarnock/gratitude-journal-capstone-client/README.md

 ## Development Roadmap
 This is v1.0 of the app, but future enhancements are expected to include:
 * Forgot Password
+* Color code entries based on mood
+* Publicly show some entries
 * More than 3 gratitude points (a + component)
 * Add/upload photos
 * Weather report for your location (mood based on weather)